jay3sh/cadmium/README.md

 Getting Dependencies - PythonOCC
 ---------------------------------
+Cadmium depends on PythonOCC which in turn requires OpenCASCADE.

-The easiest way to setup PythonOCC is to do it in Ubuntu server VM (unless you run Ubuntu natively).
+The easiest way to setup PythonOCC and OpenCASCADE is to do it in Ubuntu server VM (unless you run Ubuntu natively).
 Although, PythonOCC includes some GUI utilities Cadmium doesn't need them, so you can use Ubuntu server VM.

-    # Installing OpenCASCADE
-    apt-get install libopencascade-dev
+To install OpenCASCADE just do `apt-get install libopencascade-dev`.
 You can get PythonOCC from [here](http://www.pythonocc.org/download/).
 If you choose to build it from source [these instructions](http://code.google.com/p/pythonocc/source/browse/trunk/INSTALL) are helpful.